SitecorePowerShell/Console/Documentation/Markdown/Get-Layout.md

-# Get-Layout
+﻿# Get-Layout

-Retrieves Layout of an item.
+Returns the layout for the specified item.

 ## Syntax